 Ongoing accumulation of this kind of knowledge is critical.
-For example, Project Drawdown, one of the most current successful approaches for mitigation, has recently introduced a library of effective methods and solutions for a diverse global audience; they are encouraging others to contribute by proposing additional tools for sharing information.
+For example, Project DrawdownZ, one of the most current successful approaches for climate change mitigation, has recently introduced a library of effective methods and solutions for a diverse global audience; they are encouraging others to contribute by proposing additional tools for sharing information.

-The difficulty in achieving consensus and resolving conflict can be minimized through technological and nontechnological solutions.
-Some proposals are as follows:

-- Create and expand a methodologies systems mind maps (for an example, see Figure 3 below) with updates of emerging methodologies (e.g., Project Drawdowns' solutions library recently added to the Project Drawdown approach or Edward Darling's LifeMap with CODES Action Plan). - Improve and create networks map of global methodologies, including the methodologies used globally for specific branches and purposes that align to the overall purpose SDGs.
-Build in a process to reassess inputs and outputs, including human behaviors. - Identify and map effective applied methods that support the focus of each specialized focus area (e.g. cities & towns, villages, lakes, metrics). - Create appendices glossaries and indexes supporting clarity and communication, to increase inclusion of diverse stakeholder groups with real-time updates.
+- 1. Use effective technological and non-technological solutions to achieve consensus.
+The difficulty in achieving consensus and resolving conflict can be minimized through technological and non-technological solutions.
+Some proposals are stated in the following recommendations. - Create mind maps for methodologies systems.
+Create and expand a methodologies systems mind maps (for an example, see Figure 3 below) with updates of emerging methodologies (e.g., Project Drawdowns' Solutions Library recently added to the Project Drawdown approach or Edward Darling's LifeMap with CODES Action Plan as discussed by David Jensen). - 3.
+Create networks maps of global methodologies.
+Improve and create networks map of global methodologies, including the methodologies used globally for specific branches and purposes that align to the overall purpose SDGs.
+Build in a process to reassess inputs and outputs, including human behaviors. - 4.
+Map effective methods by focus area.
+Identify and map effective applied methods that support the focus of each specialized focus area (e.g., cities and towns, villages, lakes, metrics).